Amit Goyal: Career

 In 2010, he received the 2010 R&D Magazine's Innovator of the Year Award.

 The award recognizes career accomplishments in scientific research and technology development, spanning disciplines from medical technology to information technology.
 Other recipients include Elon Musk (2007), Dean Kamen (2006) and Google's Larry Page (2012).
 The Innovator-Of-The-Year award is a special recognition for sustained innovative contributions.

 The R&D magazine also awards the R&D100 awards to the 100 most innovative products introduced each year in any field.
 Goyal has received ten R&D 100 awards.

 The NRI today listed him in the top 10 list of "movers and shakers" in 2010.
 He was also listed in top 50 Coolest Desis of 2010 by DesiClub.com.

 He is the Founder, President & CEO of TapeSolar Inc., which develops solar cells.
 He is also the Founder, President & CEO of TexMat LLC, a Delaware-based intellectual property holding and consulting company.

+Goyal's lifetime career achievements and impact have been recognized from the federal to the local level by elected representatives and officials.
+U.S. Representative Timothy M. Kennedy entered a statement into the Congressional Record celebrating Goyal’s achievements.
+“Dr. Goyal’s leadership exemplifies the transformative power of science, innovation and technology in addressing the real-world challenges our state and nation face,” Rep. Kennedy said in remarks entered into the Congressional Record.
+“Dr. Goyal has left an indelible mark on our nation and world, and we thank him for his tireless efforts.”
+In a proclamation, State Senator Sean Ryan recognized Goyal’s accomplished life in the fields of academia and science.
+Assemblymember Karen McMahon issued a citation, recognizing Goyal’s recent honors and his notable international contributions to science and innovation and the community.
+Erie County, N.Y.
+Executive Mark Poloncarz released an executive proclamation honoring Goyal’s accomplishments and extending “the appreciation and pride of Erie County for his remarkable scientific accomplishments, global leadership and enduring contributions to our community”.
+The Town of Amherst, N.Y. council, also issued a proclamation for his scientific contributions.